jaredgoldman/algo-nft-deleter/README.md

-To delete all nfts in an Algorand wallet, simply add a .env file to this project with the following three parms
+To delete all nfts in an Algorand wallet, simply add a .env file to this project with the following three parms and run `node app.js`.
+Keep the script running for enough time to delete all of your assets.

 ALGO_MNEMONIC - The intended wallet's mnemonic key PURESTAKE_API - your purestake api key